MicrosoftDocs/entra-docs/docs/fundamentals/try-microsoft-entra-suite.md

 ### Step 1: Deploy identity protection

-Microsoft Entra ID Protection detects identity-based risks, reports them, and allows administrators to investigate and remediate these risks to keep organizations safe and secure.
+Microsoft Entra ID Protection detects identity-based risks and reports them, allowing administrators to investigate and remediate these risks to keep organizations safe and secure.
 Risk data can be further fed into tools like conditional access to make access decisions or fed to a security information and event management (SIEM) tool for further analysis and investigation.

 1. Review existing reports
 1. Plan for conditional access risk policies